Hungry Greener Voucher Program

 • Have less than 5 blocks on your dining account.

-• Be aware of the food pantry on campus at Police Services and aware of the food bank on campus on Tuesdays.
+• Be aware of the Basic Needs Center in the CAB and aware of the food bank on campus on Tuesdays.

 Details of Use

-Students living on campus are eligible for this program but must apply.
-If you qualify, up to 6 block meals per request, once per quarter, (depending on availability of donations and number of people applying for the program) will be added to your student ID to use in The Greenery.
-Students may apply for a maximum of 6 block meals to use each quarter.
+All students are eligible for this program but must apply.
+If you qualify, up to 5 block meals per request, once per quarter, (depending on availability of donations and number of people applying for the program) will be added to your student ID to use in The Greenery.
+Students may apply for a maximum of 5 block meals to use each quarter.
 Students experiencing continual financial hardship are encouraged to contact the Financial Aid Office and make an appointment to meet with a financial counselor to learn about all the options that are available.

 Because of anticipated high demand for this program, any blocks left on a recipient of this program’s ID at the end of three weeks will be deleted and transferred back to the program for other students.